 Money is information.
 Using, storing, moving money should be as cheap and instant as exchanging information.
 As cheap as sending an email.
-And certainly it shouldn’t be more expensive or slower if the information crosses country or currency borders.
+And certainly it shouldn’t be more expensive or slower if the information crosses country borders.

 That’s not the reality.
 World Bank calculates that people lose 7% on average on cross border, others triangulate the total fees banks charge be $200bn.
 With TransferWise we’ve brought the fees down to 0.3% on some routes, but we believe it can and should be much cheaper.
 We have made 27 price drops in the last 9 months and plan many many more.
 Here’s how we do it.